UWCCDL/QEEG/README.md

 present) is also removed through linear regression.

-3. Then, the time series is divided into 2-second segment with 25% overlap.
-Note that using 2-second epochs for analysis limites the lower bound for frequency (and, therefore, the resolution of the spectrogram) to 0.5 Hz.
+3. Then, the time series is divided into 2-second segment with 25% Overlap (default sliding = 0.75).
+Note that using 2-second epochs (default window = 2) for analysis limits the lower bound for frequency (and, therefore, the resolution of the spectrogram) to 0.5 Hz.

 4. Each segment is considered individually in terms of data quality.
 Segments were eye blinks or other signal artifacts (e.g., >